BartGo/gam-forth/README.md

-# fig-FORTH Work by Roland Pantoła (GAM-FORTH)
+# GAM-FORTH and other fig-FORTH sources by Roland Pantoła

 This repository features Roland Pantoła's fig-FORTH work.
 It includes the original "GAM-FORTH" game development environment for Atari 800XL, based on a modified APX Extended fig-FORTH but dependent mostly on its public domain "FIG" core and the Assembler by [Bill Ragsdale](https://github.com/BillRagsdale).
 You can find more information about Roland here:
 * [Wikipedia entry (🇵🇱)](https://pl.wikipedia.org/wiki/Roland_Panto%C5%82a)
 * [Moby Games entry (🇪🇳)](https://www.mobygames.com/person/483332/roland-panto%C5%82a/)

-"GAM-FORTH" sources have been generously offered by Mr Pantoła to the [Polish Society for Preserving the Technical Heritage (🇵🇱)](https://ptodt.org.pl/about/) for release to the wider Forth and Atari communities.
+With the generous offering from Mr. Pantoła to the [Polish Society for Preserving the Technical Heritage (🇵🇱)](https://ptodt.org.pl/about/), GAM-FORTH sources are published here with his approval for the benefit of the wider Forth and Atari communities.

 Main elements of GAM-FORTH are Forth enhancements, source code Editor and a complex GRAF package (able to convert and process graphics made in [RAMbrandt](https://github.com/savetz/RAMbrandt)).